Protecting Veeam Backup & Replication Configuration

 \VeeamConfigBackup\%BackupServer% folder on the default backup repository.
 However, for security’s sake, it is recommended that you do not store configuration backups on the default backup repository or in any other folder on the backup server.
 In this case, if the backup server fails, its configuration data will remain, and you will be able to recover the failed backup server.

-Also check the location of the configuration database, when the database is external ensure this server is also replicated to the secondary site.
-If the server is replicated successfully, in the event of a disaster, you may start its replica in the secondary location without having to reinstall Veeam Backup & Replication.
+Also check the location of the configuration database, when the database is external ensure this server is replicated to the secondary site.
+If the server is rebuilt in the event of a disaster, you may start the secondary location Veeam Backup & Replication server and connect to the configuration backup.
 This will help to lower overall Recovery Time Objective (RTO).

 Tip Use Veeam's